DeltaLima/nanodesk/README.md

 The script is tested running with Ubuntu 22.04.

-Simply run `./makeeverything.sh` and the show start!
+Simply run `./makeanything.sh` and the show will start!

-You can give the script a custom debian-mirror, if your prefer `./makeanything.sh http://ftp.debian.org/debian/`
+You can give the script a custom debian-mirror, if your prefer e.g. `./makeanything.sh http://ftp.debian.org/debian/`

 ## customize nanodesk